nigelkurgan/snakepro/README.md

    - Metadata file: `ms_raw_files.csv` (must include columns: `file_name`, `workflow`, `cohort`)
    - FASTA file: e.g., `uniprot_reference.fa`

-If you have no specific Fasta file and want the most recent release, the pipeline will automatically pull the most recent fasta from uniprot.
+   If you set `fasta: fetch_fasta` in your config, the pipeline will automatically download the latest UniProt FASTA matching your organism and options.

 3. **(Optional) Contamination panel**
    If using contamination analysis, place the panel file in `data_input/`.